mbrg/crd/README.md

-Hi!
+Hi there!

 I'm considering to revisit this project.
 If you're interested, please 👍 [crd 2.0](https://github.com/mbrg/crd/issues/3)

 ## *crd* - your private secret storage, with a familiar dict API

 A simple secret manager which uses your own secret storage as backend.